-1. Foundation preparation
+1. Foundation and formwork preparation

 The foundation surfaces must be clean and free of all oil, grease, and other materials that can impair the adhesion of the grout.
 Eliminate sources of vibration (which can cause settlement and bleeding) until grout hardens.

-Before installing the tower base section, the trench shall be cleaned and loose particles removed by blasting, high-pressure water, vacuum cleaner, etc. If blasting, the threaded anchor ends must be protected against damages from blasting.
+Before installing the tower base section the concrete shall be cleaned and loose particles removed by blasting, high-pressure water, vacuum cleaner, etc. If blasting, the threaded anchor ends must be protected against damages from blasting.

 Thereafter the tower base is correctly positioned by the contractor appointed for the erection of the tower.
-For more information we refer to the Vestas Grouting of anchor cage 1.0 and 1.5 - General Guideline"
+For more information we also refer to the guidelines provided by the wind turbine suppliers.